MaxwellJung/ecem202a/docs/index.md

 |:--:|
 | Figure X. Actual Reflectance Estimate of 38_edited_mult.mp4 |

-To quantify the effectiveness of our attack, we measured the error between a theoretical ideal reflectance estimate and the actual reflectance estimate of the edited videos.
+To quantify the effectiveness of our attacks, we measured the error between a theoretical ideal Reflectance Estimate and the actual Reflectance Estimate of the edited videos.
 In an ideally working NCI tamper detection algorithm, the reflectance estimate would show any edited pixels as permanently black.
 We measure deviation of our actual reflectance estimate from ideal using RMSE.
-The table below lists RMSE values between the ideal reflectance estimate and actual reflectance estimate from the spatial manipulation attacks we tried.
+The table below lists the RMSE values for each video and attack combination we tried.
 Higher RMSE indicates more deviation from ideal and roughly translates to better attack.
+Note however that there are likely better metrics that consider the brightness fluctuations of the edited pixels in the Reflectance Estimate.

 |        | Basic   | Multiplication | Sampling | Sampling + Multiplication |
 |--------|---------|----------------|----------|---------------------------|